3LawsRobotics/3laws/docs/sources/copilot/index.rst

 \A. Singletary, S. Kolathaya and A. D. Ames, **Safety-Critical Kinematic Control of Robotic Systems** in IEEE Control Systems Letters, vol. 6, pp. 139-144, 2022, doi: 10.1109/LCSYS.2021.3050609.

-The basic concept is to use the current state of a dynamical system (robot arm, mobile device, aircraft, marine vessel, etc.) to drive a model of that system.
+The basic concept is to use the current state of a dynamical system (robot arm, mobile device, aircraft, marine vessel, etc.) to drive a model of that system to predict when an undesirable condition will occur.
 Inputs including locations, geometries, speeds, and accelerations of obstacles are also needed when the CoPilot is designed for collision avoidance.
 A prediction of when a collision will occur is used as a basis to modify the currently